TY-trupthi/Java-docker/README.md

 Download docker desktop and install it, while installing uncheck wsl.
-Create the docker hub account to push the docker image
+Create the docker hub account to push the docker image.
+Just by opening the terminal in the project's folder and running the docker command (Docker desktop should be up) we can create the image run and push it